ACharles813/Azure-Honeynet-Project/README.md

 ![Cloud Honeynet / SOC](https://i.imgur.com/ZWxe03e.jpg)

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+The purpose of this project is to create a mini honeynet in Azure and measure the level of activity for 24 hours in an unsecure environinment, and then 24 hours after hardening the environment.
+To acheieve this, log sources from various resources are ingested into a Log Analytics workspace.
+The log sources are then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
+The following metrics are then measured for 24 hours prior to applying a few security controls and 24 hours after:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)